AmenGemechu/Portofolio2/README.md

 * As a user, I can switch between the first-page and contest area with just one click.
 * As a user, I can simply refresh my memories on the rules without having to go for a search ealse where.

-## Skeleton

-The wireframes were created using Balsamic. image of wireframe

 ## Languages
 * HTML